voostindie/markdown-curator/adrs/0004 Guice for modularity.md

 ## Decision

-For better modularity and a more consistent API to implementors, the curator framework will use Google Guice as its dependency injection framework, and will require developers to use it.
+For better modularity and a more consistent API to implementors, the curator framework will use Google Guice as its dependency injection framework and will require developers to use it.

 ## Context